How to Buy Homeschool Curriculum on a Tight Budget by Harriet Yoder

 The Watering Place: Come and be Filled with Encouragement for Homeschooling

-I have used a variety of books and methods.
+I used a variety of books and methods.
 I purchased an expensive curriculum for my first daughter and later realized that I could have done it much cheaper, easier, and better with the following suggestions.
-Fortunately, I was able to sell it and recoup most of the loss!
-This article can help you obtain your curriculum when you have a tight budget.
+Fortunately, I sold it and recouped most of the loss!
+This article can help you get your curriculum when you have a tight budget.

 “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.”Proverbs 3:5,6